Presbyopia Diagnosis and Treatment

 - Needing to hold reading material or small objects at a distance to focus properly

 - Requiring brighter lighting when focusing on near objects

-There are a number of options available for treating presbyopia including corrective eyewear, contact lenses or surgery.
+There are a number of options available for treating presbyopia.
+These include corrective eyewear, contact lenses, surgery.

-Reading glasses or “readers” are basically magnifying glasses that are worn when reading or doing close work that allow you focus on close objects.
+Reading glasses or “readers” are magnifying glasses worn when reading or doing close work that allows you focus on close objects.

-Eyeglasses with bifocal or multifocal lenses such as progressive addition lenses or PALs are a common solution for those with presbyopia that also have refractive error (nearsightedness, farsightedness or astigmatism).
-Bifocals have lenses with two lens prescriptions; one area (usually the upper portion) for distance vision and the second area for near vision.
+Eyeglasses with bifocal or multifocal lenses, such as progressive addition lenses or PALs are a common solution for those with presbyopia that also have a refractive error, such as farsightedness or astigmatism.
+Bifocals are made of lenses that include two lens prescriptions; one area (usually the upper portion) for distance vision and the second area for near vision.
 Progressive addition lenses or PALs similarly provide lens power for both near and distance vision but rather than being divided into two hemispheres, they are made with a gradual transition of lens powers for viewing at different distances.
-Many individuals prefer PALs because unlike bifocals, they do not have a visible division line on the lens.
+Many individuals prefer PALs, since, unlike bifocals, they do not have a visible division line along the lens.

 Bifocal and Multifocal Contact Lenses

-There are surgical procedures also available for treatment of presbyopia including monovision LASIK eye surgery, conductive keratoplasty (CK), corneal inlays or onlays or a refractive lens exchange (RLE) which replaces the hardened lens in the eye with an intraocular lens (IOL) similar to cataract surgery.
+Surgical procedures are equally available for presbyopia.
+These include monovision LASIK eye surgery, conductive keratoplasty (CK), corneal inlays, or a refractive lens exchange (RLE) to replace the hardened lens with an intraocular lens (IOL) similar to cataract surgery.

 Since it affects so much of the older population, much research and development is going into creating more and better options for presbyopes.
-Speak to your eye doctor about the options that will work best for you.
+Speak to your eye doctor about which option is optimal for your needs.